top of page

 +34 914 29 60 93

-We did not eat here this time but it is a very good cerveceria offering typical tapas and raciones.
-There are many meat and seafood dishes.
-The last time here, we had half a ration of calamari, a full ration of pulpo a la Gallega and zamburiñas.
-The prices are reasonable, and the food and service are very good.
+We did not eat here this time, but it is a very good cerveceria offering typical tapas and raciones.
+It also provides many meat and seafood dishes.
+The last time we were here, we had half a calamari ration, a full pulpo a la Gallega, and zamburiñas.
+The prices are reasonable, and the food and service are delicious.

 LA DOLORES